MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 Users can also initiate a search in Bing from the Edge address bar.

-## Requirements
-Your organization must have an Office 365 tenant with one of the following subscriptions:
-- Business Essentials
-- Business Premium
-- Office 365 F1
-- Office 365 E1/E2/E3/E5
-- Microsoft 365 Business
-- Microsoft 365 Enterprise F1/E3/E5
-- Microsoft 365 Education for Faculty A3/A5
-- Office 365 Education for Faculty A1/A1 Plus/A3/A5
-- Office 365 Education for Faculty E1/E3
-- Office 365 for Non-Profits NPBE/NPBP/NPE1/NPE3/NPE5

-Your tenant must have:
-- Azure Active Directory
-- SharePoint Online
-- Exchange Online

-Only users with active accounts can use Microsoft Search, and they must be signed in.

 ## What can users find with Microsoft Search?
 Microsoft Search searches in content that’s stored in Outlook, OneDrive, and SharePoint Online, including people from the global address list and Office 365 groups.
 If you use cloud hybrid search to set up a hybrid SharePoint environment, users of Microsoft Search can also get results from on-premises SharePoint content, including any external content you’ve connected to your SharePoint Server environment.
 Learn more about hybrid search environments.